Stories from Church History

 But, part of the talk that I often go back to and re-read is this portion:

 It is a mistake to assume that one can follow the ways of the world and then somehow, in a moment of intruded inspiration, compose a great anthem of the Restoration, or in a moment of singular inspiration paint the great painting.
 When it is done, it will be done by one who has yearned and tried and longed fervently to do it, not by one who has condescended to do it.
 It will take quite as much preparation and work as any masterpiece, and a different kind of inspiration.

 I like that, too.

 I think both talks kind of pull at one another from different sides.
-Kimball's talk is saying, "You can make Mormon drama equal to Shakespeare's drama," and Packer is saying, "Don't make art that tries to please the world.
+Kimball's talk is saying, "You can make drama that comes out of our history equal to Shakespeare's drama," and Packer is saying, "Don't make art that tries to please the world.
 Just please the Lord."
 So, to me, looking at both of these talks side-by-side, I think the point is to try and make Shakespearean-level drama that pleases the Lord."
 And, I think the point is that that isn't something that is impossible.

 One of my top-5 favorite films is Carl Th.
 Dreyer's The Passion of Joan of Arc.
 If I could think of any piece of work that is a Shakespearean-level drama that also pleases the Lord, I would have to choose this one.
 It's masterfully done.
 It's high art.
 And, the drama from it comes from a religious and spiritual core.

-In my opinion Mormon art should follow in the footsteps of Carl Dreyer.
+In my opinion art depicting the laying the foundation of the Church of Jesus Christ of Latter-day Saints should follow in the footsteps of Carl Dreyer.